install.packages("devtools")

 Get basic information about OSF links, such as the name, description, osf_type (nodes, files, preprints, registrations, users, set to “private” if you don’t have authorisation to view it, and “invalid” if the ), whether it is public

-info <- osf_retrieve(links[1:6, ])
+info <- osf_info(links[1:6, "href"])

-info[, c("text","osf_id", "osf_type", "public", "category")]
+info[, c("href","osf_id", "osf_type", "public", "category")]

 #> # A tibble: 6 × 5

-#> text osf_id osf_type public category
+#> href osf_id osf_type public category

 #> <chr> <chr> <chr> <lgl> <chr>

-#> 1 osf.io/e2aks e2aks nodes TRUE project
+#> 1 https://osf.io/e2aks/ e2aks nodes TRUE project

-#> 2 osf.io/tvyxz/ tvyxz nodes TRUE project
+#> 2 https://osf.io/tvyxz/wiki/view/ tvyxz nodes TRUE project

-#> 3 osf.io/tvyxz/ tvyxz nodes TRUE project
+#> 3 https://osf.io/tvyxz/wiki/view/ tvyxz nodes TRUE project

-#> 5 osf .io/ideta ideta nodes TRUE project
+#> 5 https://osf.io/tvyxz/wiki/1.%20View%20the%20B… tvyxz nodes TRUE project

-#> 6 osf.io/tvyxz/ tvyxz nodes TRUE project
+#> 6 https://osf.io/eky4s/ eky4s nodes TRUE project

 For now, the OSF API does not let us retrieve any information about view-only links.
 They may be viewable by you in the web browser if the link is still active, but will be listed in the table as public = FALSE and osf_type = “private”.